mythril-forge/homebrew-classes/docs/character/chocolate/class/bard.md

 For example, if you have a proficiency bonus of +1d4 and you roll a 4, it gives you bonus of +2.
 If you roll a 1, it gives you a bonus of +0.

+## Magical Secrets
+By 2nd level, you have plundered magical knowledge from a wide spectrum of disciplines.
+When you learn a new spell from level-up, it can be from any class, including this one.
+A spell that you choose must be either a cantrip or of a level you can cast, as shown on the Bard table.

+The chosen spells count as bard spells for you and are included in the number in the Spells Known column of the Bard table.

+You learn additional spells from any class at 6th, 10th, 14th, and 18th level.

 ## Bard College
 At 3rd level, you delve into the advanced techniques of a bard college of your choice from the list of available colleges.
 Your choice grants you features at 3rd level and again at 6th and 14th level.